HOW THE 2019 California Building Code (CBC) MAY IMPACT YOUR HOSPITAL DESIGN.

 Part 1: Egress Width Requirements for Stairs and Doors within California Healthcare Facilities

-By Steven Dannaway, PE, DBIA – The 2019 California Building Code (CBC) specifies minimum width requirements for egress components in healthcare occupancies and is enforced by the Office of Statewide Health Planning and Development (OSHPD).
+By Steven Dannaway, PE, DBIA – The 2019 California Building Code (CBC) specifies minimum width requirements for egress components in healthcare occupancies and is enforced by the California Department of Health Care Access and Information (HCAI) formerly the Office of Statewide Health Planning and Development (OSHPD).
 These requirements are often more restrictive than those encountered in other occupancies.
 The requirements of the Life Safety Code, NFPA 101 must also be considered, although in many cases the CBC will be more restrictive.
 The following is a brief discussion on the minimum required egress widths for stairs and doors in Group I-2 and Group I-2.1 occupancies.
 This is Part 1 of a two-part series.
 Part 2 covers egress widths for corridors.

 The maximum nominal width of a single door leaf is 48-inches.
 Doors that do not serve Group I-2 occupancy areas with bed or stretcher patients require a minimum clear width of 32 inches according to CBC 1010.1.1.